 Financial need is defined as the difference between the cost of attending school and the student's (and/or the family's) expected family contribution (EFC).
 A Central Processor to whom the student's Free Application for Federal Student Aid (FAFSA) is submitted conducts determination of the EFC, based on federal guidelines.
-The School's Financial Aid Director or staff then determines the student's Cost of Attendance, using nationally-approved living expense guidelines.
-The federal need formula can be stated as follows: Cost of Attendance - EFC = Financial Need
+The School's Financial Aid Director or staff then determines the student's Cost of Attendance, which generally consists of tuition and fees and average living expenses based on nationally published data..
+The federal need formula can be stated as follows: Cost of Attendance - EFC - estimated financial assistance not received under Title IV = Financial Need.
+Financial need determines eligibility for different sources of student aid.